 Programme Outcomes (Pos)

-• PO10-Demonstrate knowledge and understanding of the engineering and management principles including financial implications and apply these to his/her work, as a member and leader in a team, and to manage project work as part of a multidisciplinary team.
+• P1O: Project Management and Finance: Apply knowledge and understanding of engineering management principles and economic decision-making and apply these to one’s own work, as a member and leader in a team, and to manage projects and in multidisciplinary environments.

 Program Specific Outcomes (PSOs)